dmitrydwhite/alt-sat-gate/README.md

 ### Connecting to Systems

-Every Mission may have unique architecture; this library focuses solely on communication between your Gateway solution and Major Tom.
+Every Mission may have unique archi tecture; this library focuses solely on communication between your Gateway solution and Major Tom.
 Connecting to systems could be done in various ways.
 See the `📂examples` folder for one solution to connecting to a set of test systems.